How to Make Pins

 Step 6: Peel Parchment.
 Once the image is cool to the touch, slowly peel the parchment off the image. (below left) TIP: Of course, I peeled the parchment back too quickly on my first attempt.
 The glue was stringy and still wet and spread over the front of my image.
 ARGH!
 My bad.
 Let it cool!
 Then peel the image off of the parchment. (below right) Repeat with other images.
 If you find that you miss a spot of glue on the back, you can add more glue and roll again.

 Step 7: Trim Excess Glue.
 With heavy duty scissors (I love to use kitchen shears), trim away an excess glue around the image. (below left) Do this carefully to maintain the shape.
-If you have any fiddly bits, you can use an emery board to clean them away and smooth the edges. (below right) DOn’t throw the excess glue away.
+If you have any fiddly bits, you can use an emery board to clean them away and smooth the edges. (below right) Don’t throw the excess glue away.
 You can melt it inside the parchment with an iron.

-Step 9: Protect Image with Mod Podge.
+Step 9: Final Step Protect Image with Mod Podge.
 Hold the pin or clip between your fingers, image up.
 Brush a light coat of Mod Podge over the image.
 Let dry.
 Brush another coat on top of the first.
 TIP: I alternate the direction of my sealer coats.
 (It is an old habit from my furniture painting days.)
 This makes sure that all areas are covered evenly.
 I brush my first coat horizontally and my second coat vertically.
 You can add as many coats as you like.
 I do three.

 How I Use My Pins and Clips